matusjokay/paranoYa/README.md

 # <a id="sr"></a>System requirements
 * Applications developed by PyQt are cross-platform,
-* NIST battery of tests require Python 2.7 version to run.
+* NIST battery of tests requires Python 2.7 version to run.

 # <a id="dev"></a>Development
 To obtain application